Midnight-Technitian/backend/README.md

         - Use the command `use midnight-ticketing` to create the database
           - Use the command `db.createCollection("service_ticket")` to create the collection
           - Use the command `db.createCollection("midnight_ticket_sequences")` to create the collection
+        - Use the command `use midnight-customer` to create the database
+          - Use the command `db.createCollection("customer")` to create the collection
+          - Use the command `db.createCollection("midnight_customer_sequences")` to create the collection
+        - Use the command `use midnight-customer-device` to create the database
+          - Use the command `db.createCollection("customer_device")` to create the collection
+          - Use the command `db.createCollection("midnight_customer_device_sequences")` to create the collection
 3. Setting up the environment variables
     - Review the `.env.example` file for the required token names
     - Navigate to https://sentry.io/auth/login/ and on your dashboard create a new project